kadegray/fieldlite/readme.md

 This will build

-    ./docker-compose
+    ./docker-compose build

 > Note: On OSX you may get this error "mkmf.rb can't find header files".
 This resolved it for me https://github.com/EugenMayer/docker-sync/issues/679#issuecomment-534074764

-Repeat this command after the build to compose it
+This command will compose it

     ./docker-compose